apify/crawlee/docs/api/Snapshotter.md

 Event loop becomes overloaded if it slows down by more than the `maxBlockedMillis` option.

+Client becomes overloaded when rate limit errors (429 - Too Many Requests), typically received from the request queue exceed the set limit within the set interval.

 CPU tracking is available only on the Apify platform and the CPU overloaded event is read directly off the container and is not configurable.